Mumie-hub/docker-services/sabnzbdvpn/README.md

 When your are using a managed network layer for example, the default link mtu of 1500 can be to big.
 Setting a lower mtu in OpenVPN should help:
 `-e OPENVPN_OPTS --tun-mtu 1300`

-### Using your ovpn config file

-If you want to run the image with your own provider without building a new image, that is also possible.
-For some providers, like AirVPN, the .ovpn files are generated per user and contains credentials.
-They should not be added to a public image.
-This is what you do:

-Add a new volume mount to your `docker run` command that mounts your config file:
-`-v /path/to/your/config.ovpn:/etc/openvpn/custom/default.ovpn`

-Note that you still need to modify your .ovpn file as described in the previous section.
-If you have an separate ca.crt file your volume mount should be a folder containing both the ca.crt and the .ovpn config.